 Here at HPI Racing UK there is a dedicated team of Customer Service Technicians at the end of a telephone, to take care of your warranty and technical needs, no matter how big or small.

-If you require any assistance please contact the Customer Service Team by typing in your question below or contact us by calling the local rate telephone number: 0845 00 66 160 (Standard office hours are: 8:30 - 17:00 Monday - Friday)
+If you require any assistance please contact the Customer Service Team by typing in your question below or contact us by calling 0845 00 66 160 or if you prefer not to use our 0845 number, you can also call us on (01283) 226570.
+(Standard office hours are 8:30-17:00 Monday to Friday)